County-class cruiser: Design and development

+The design of the class was led by Charles Lillicrap, a member of the naval construction department of the Admiralty.

 The 10,000-ton treaty cruisers were the first type of warships built to internationally agreed restrictions.
 These restrictions posed new engineering challenges and forced compromises upon designers in how to extract the best balance of speed, armament and protection.
 The United States Navy adopted a design with triple-gun turrets, allowing the hull to be shortened thus saving weight that could be put into protection.
 This approach required increased power, as the speed of a ship is a function of the ratio of length to beam.
 The Royal Navy had a requirement for a vessel for colonial trade route defence, which required a good cruising range and speed and independent fighting power.
 This determined the need for a long hull and the use of four twin-gun turrets, with any remaining displacement invested in protection.

 The design was conservative in nature, especially when compared to the contemporary Nelson-class battleships built to satisfy the same treaty.
 The long (630 feet overall) hull was flush decked and with a high freeboard and was strongly built.
 This afforded high initial stability, which contributed to the protection scheme.
 The machinery spaces followed the traditional layout of boiler rooms ahead of engine rooms, separated by an amidships magazine.
 The two boiler rooms exhausted into four uptakes, the central pair being combined to form a thickened central funnel.
 The three-funnel design was handsome but a somewhat impractical use of internal space.

 As had been tested in the First World War Emerald class cruiser HMS Enterprise, whose completion had been delayed post-war, the Counties featured a new design of forward superstructure incorporating the navigating bridge, wheelhouse, signalling and compass platforms and gunnery director in a block.
 This advance considerably rationalised the separate armoured conning tower and myriad of decks and platforms of older designs.
 Moving the fire-control equipment from the mast negated the need for a heavy tripod and light pole masts sufficed for signalling yards and the spread of wireless antennae.

 Armament

-The guns, BL 8-inch Mark VIII (203 mm, L/50), were equally disposed in superfiring twin turrets fore and aft.
+The guns, BL 8-inch (203 mm) Mark VIII, were equally disposed in superfiring twin turrets fore and aft.
 The turret design was needlessly complicated by the original requirement that they should be capable of anti-aircraft fire and were thus provided with a maximum elevation of 70°, despite the inability to train and elevate sufficiently quickly to track aerial targets and the complete lack of a suitable fire control system.